Music Club

 Supporting Our Efforts

 Music Club is made possible through donations and staff contributions.
-We are endorsed by the district's Art Coordinator (Hélène Trudeau), members of the Centinela Valley PTSO (Parent-Teacher-Student-Organization) and staff alike.
-If interested in learning more about the integration of the arts here on campus, or if desirous of making a musical (instrument) donation, please contact Club Advisor Kevin Brown.
+We are endorsed by the district's Art Coordinator (Hélène Trudeau), members of the Centinela Valley PTSO (Parent-Teacher-Student-Organization) and staff members alike.
+In alignment with Proposition 28, CVUHSD believes in the value of arts integration and actively supports efforts to offer enriching extracurricular music programs for students.
+To read more about the legislative movement and integration of the arts into k-12 settings, please visit the California Department of Education (CDE) website or click here.
+To learn more about Lloyde High School's specific music program or if desirous of making a musical (instrument) donation, please contact the Club Advisor, Kevin Brown.

 Kevin C. Brown, LCSW, PPSC